The 7 Best Niacinamide Toners for Skin Brightening and Oil Control | Pulse Nigeria

 What is Niacinamide, and Why is It Used in Skincare?

-Niacinamide, also known as Vitamin B3, is a water-soluble vitamin that works with your skin to improve its texture and overall health.
+Niacinamide, also known as Vitamin B3, is a water-soluble vitamin that improves skin texture and overall health.
 It’s widely celebrated for its ability to regulate sebum (oil) production, which makes it highly recommended for oily and combination skin types.

 Additionally, niacinamide helps fade hyperpigmentation, strengthen the skin barrier, and reduce redness.
-These benefits make it an excellent ingredient for achieving a brighter, more even complexion.
+These benefits make it an excellent ingredient for those looking to achieve a brighter, more even complexion.

 Because of these benefits, it’s no surprise that niacinamide is a star ingredient in toners.